Skip to content

 Overview

 Proper error handling is critical for production applications.
-Gati provides structured error handling patterns.
+Gati provides structured error handling patterns with request-scoped logging, automatic error tracking, and consistent error responses.

 Basic Error Handling